Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

 - Implement handling of gsettings.
 This will allow me to use this framework on the xlets in which I use gsettings with custom GUIs.
 - Implement a *multi-widget widget*.
 Something similar to the ``keybinding-with-options`` widget.
 But instead of binding a combo box to a key binding, I would like to bind any type of widget to an option selector widget (a combo box or a stack switcher).
 Very green idea yet.
 - Implement handling of multiple xlet instances.
 I didn't implemented this due to its complexity and because I mostly use one instance of each xlet, so it never bothered me.
 But now that I'm familiar enough with the original code, I might give it a try.

+    + Forget about adding the window title to the header bar.
+If I implement this, I would have to add the instance switcher buttons at the start of the header bar, leaving no place whatsoever to display the window title.
+    + Maybe add a status bar at the bottom of the window that can hold the window title along with other information; like the instance ID perhaps?
+Or maybe just a simple label at the top of the window and bellow the header bar?
+But what I like the most so far is:

+        1. Add a button at the start of the header bar with the xlet icon as an image and the text "Settings for..." as a tooltip.
+        2. In most cases, the image alone will serve to quickly identify to which xlet the window belongs.
+        3. K.I.S.S. it.
+Do not add a menu nor any other action to the button.
+        4. I already implemented this button without implementing multi-instance support.
+It was bothering a big deal to see the title text ellipsized 90% of the time; it just made that text in that place totally useless.
+Like I said in point 3, in most cases the image is enough.